intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

 #### **4.2 Advanced Search Algorithms**
 Beside grid search and random search, user could also choose to use some advanced hyper-parameter optimization methods, such as [Ax](https://ax.dev/), [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization), [Scikit-Optimize](https://scikit-optimize.github.io), etc. We supported all *Search Algorithms* in [Ray Tune](https://docs.ray.io/en/master/index.html).
+View the [Ray Tune Search Algorithms](https://docs.ray.io/en/master/tune/api_docs/suggestion.html) for more details.
-Note that you should install the dependency for the method manually.
+Note that you should install the dependency for your search algorithm manually.

 Take bayesian optimization as an instance.
 You need to first install the dependency with